Dudley Street Guns Village tram stop

 Dudley Street Guns Village is a tram stop in West Bromwich in the West Midlands, England.
-It was opened on 31 May 1999 and is situated on Midland Metro Line 1.
+It was opened on 31 May 1999 and is situated on West Midlands Metro Line 1.
 It is the recommended interchange stop for buses to Great Bridge and Dudley (service 74).

 Services

-Mondays to Fridays, Midland Metro services in each direction between Birmingham and Wolverhampton run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
+On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.